Post job

 An Associate Retailer is responsible for keeping the sales area up to standard and assisting customers while inside the store's premises.
 Most of the tasks revolve around keeping items on shelves clean and well-organized, greeting and offering assistance to customers, responding to inquiries and locating products, and even providing suggestions or recommendations when necessary and in adherence to the store's policies and regulations.
 In other stores and retail outlets, the Associate Retailer may also process payments and returns while still putting importance to customer satisfaction.

-As far as similarities go, this is where it ends because a seasonal associate responsibility requires skills such as "back room," "customer satisfaction," "food preparation," and "telemarketing."
+While similarities exist, there are also some differences between seasonal associates and associate retailer.
+For instance, seasonal associate responsibilities require skills such as "back room," "customer satisfaction," "food preparation," and "telemarketing."
 Whereas a associate retailer is skilled in "retail store," "ross," "work ethic," and "good time management."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Usually working on a contractual basis, a seasonal sales representative serves as the clients' point of contact in businesses.
 They typically offer products and services through calls and correspondence, arrange appointments, discuss promotions, explain product specifications and pricing, negotiate contracts, arrange payment plans, and build positive relationships with clients.
 Moreover, a seasonal sales representative must perform research and analysis to identify business and client opportunities, generate leads, and develop sales strategies while adhering to the company's policies and regulations.

-But both careers also use different skills, according to real seasonal associate resumes.
-While seasonal associate responsibilities can utilize skills like "pet," "customer issues," "back room," and "ladders," some seasonal sales representatives use skills like "seasonal sales," "retail sales," "sales presentations," and "customer relations."
+Each career also uses different skills, according to real seasonal associate resumes.
+While seasonal associate responsibilities can utilize skills like "pet," "customer issues," "back room," and "ladders," seasonal sales representatives use skills like "seasonal sales," "retail sales," "sales presentations," and "customer relations."

 An apparel sales associate works with customers and makes sales.
 A sales associate's primary responsibility is to communicate with customers, answer their inquiries about the products, and promote its benefits to encourage a purchase.
 The apparel sales associate is expected to be knowledgeable about the company's products or services.
 The associate's other responsibilities are to develop sales techniques to encourage purchases, make a store inventory of products, and receive feedback and comments from customers.
 They will also work with the sales and marketing department.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from seasonal associate resumes include skills like "pet," "loss prevention," "customer inquiries," and "customer issues," whereas a seasonal helper might be skilled in "seasonal help," "mowing," "safety procedures," and "flower beds. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from seasonal associate resumes include skills like "pet," "loss prevention," "customer inquiries," and "customer issues," whereas a seasonal helper is more likely to list skills in "seasonal help," "mowing," "safety procedures," and "flower beds. "

-Seasonal helpers are known to earn similar educational levels when compared to seasonal associates.
-Additionally, they're 1.1% less likely to graduate with a Master's Degree, and 0.4% less likely to earn a Doctoral Degree.
+Seasonal helpers earn the highest salary when working in the transportation industry, where they receive an average salary of $32,901.
+Comparatively, seasonal associates have the highest earning potential in the technology industry, with an average salary of $33,532.seasonal helpers typically earn similar educational levels compared to seasonal associates.
+Specifically, they're 1.1% less likely to graduate with a Master's Degree, and 0.4% less likely to earn a Doctoral Degree.

-Apparel sales associates reach similar levels of education when compared to seasonal associates.
-The difference is that they're 1.0% more likely to earn a Master's Degree less, and 0.3% less likely to graduate with a Doctoral Degree.
+Apparel sales associates reach similar levels of education compared to seasonal associates, in general.
+The difference is that they're 1.0% more likely to earn a Master's Degree, and 0.3% less likely to graduate with a Doctoral Degree.